em-foundation/em-bytes/docs/articles/001-Benchmark.md

 Once the MCU returns to its "active" mode &ndash; and the application finally does some useful work &ndash; the impact of software on total power consumption boils down to the _number_&thinsp; of instructions the CPU must fetch and execute.&nbsp; But how can we best quantify this impact&thinsp;???

 !!! bulb "**Joules**, not **Watts**"
-    As software practitioners, we need focus on total power consumption over a period of time.&thinsp; Only then can we begin to appreciate the oversized :wink: impact our code can have on overall energy efficiency.
+    As software practitioners, we need focus on total power consumption over a period of time.&thinsp; Only then can we begin to appreciate the oversized :wink: impact our code might have on overall energy efficiency.

 ## Profiling energy with **EM&bull;Scope**

+To bring energy efficiency into the foreground, we've introduced **EM&bull;Scope** &ndash; a tool used to capture, analyze, display, and deliver real-time profiles of power-consumption.

+Measuring target embedded systems performing typical periodic functions, **EM&bull;Scope** offers insights to developers and integrators alike not found in the MCU data sheet &ndash; by adding the dimension of _time_&thinsp; to the equation.

+!!! eighth "On a personal note"
+    Back in the day, I never really worried about _minimizing_&thinsp; system power consumption when developing embedded application software.&thinsp; Instead, we fixated on _maximizing_&thinsp; processor utilization &ndash; using every available MIP to continuously perform a multitude of real-time tasks.

+    In my mind, the **Texas Instruments MSP430** (announced in the 1990s) set the performance standard for the _ultra-low-power_&thinsp; microcontroller as we know it today.&thinsp; If nothing else, the MSP430 stands alone as the first MCU to use items from your [fridge](https://www.youtube.com/watch?v=nPZISRQAQpw) as a power source.

+    As a software developer, the rules of the game have now changed &ndash; to one in which "doing nothing" for the longest possible time _maximizes_ overall energy efficiency.&thinsp; Yes, we still want to execute code as quickly as possible &ndash; so we can enjoy a "deep-sleep" that much sooner.

 ## Quantifying energy efficiency